 Our boys have been enjoying the online approach and continue to learn from home.
 Also, we both work full time and have been busy during this period, and I’ve been impressed by how it’s been manageable for us, even for our youngest, due to the teachers’ efforts.
 All the faculty have been great and very organized.

 I want to say thank you and let you know that we have been very impressed.

 Getting Excited for Distance Learning

 Teachers sent encouraging messages to their students before Trinity kicked off distance learning.

 First Day of Distance Learning

-On the first day of distance learning, Headmaster Dr. Vanderpoel encouraged students and read from God's Word.
+On the first day of distance learning, Head of School Dr. Vanderpoel encouraged students and read from God's Word.

 A Message to Seniors